marcelbittrich/asteroidsGame/README.md

 These are our future objective in no particular order:

 - [ ] Make a fun game!
-- [ ] Add shots to split or destroy asteroids
 - [ ] Make them all move and spawn at random positions
 - [ ] Add collectable items
-- [ ] Separate calculation from framerate
 - [ ] Add score and menu

 ## Accomplished goals